Ketogenic Buns

 What is the Consistency of These Keto Buns?

-They are fluffy, yet dense, tasty, and most importantly they do not taste like egg!
+These ketogenic buns are fluffy, tasty, and most importantly they do not taste like egg!
 I cannot stand egg bread or cloud bread.

 What Can I Eat These Low Carb Buns With?

-What I love the most is that sometimes my kids will grab a bun and just eat it plain rather than grabbing a traditional kid snack.
+What I love the most is that sometimes my kids will grab a bun and just eat it plain rather than grabbing a traditional kid’s snack.
 That makes me happy.

 This recipe is most definitely family approved!